 In addition to Criterion Attributes for each CI Class, there will be many other attributes that can contain values into which we can push data using Cookdown Discovery.
-To see the list of attributes available, click the Select attributes dropdown for each CI Class
+To see the list of attributes available, click the Select attributes drop-down for each CI Class:

 Some attributes may have been made mandatory by your CMDB expert but aren't required for identification.
 If you attempt to build a payload which is missing one of these mandatory attributes Identification Simulator will error when you hit the Generate button and tell you which attribute is mandatory.
 You will need to add the missing attribute following the steps to add additional attributes above.

 Once you have filled in values for all Criterion Attributes + mandatory attributes, hit Generate and Identification Simulator will create a JSON payload from the values you entered.
-In the below example you can see in the blue highlighted sections what happens with database values and in the yellow highlighted section you can see the simulator automatically builds the relationships between the CIs for you based on ServiceNow’s best practice (or whatever you have configured in your CMDB).
+In the following example you can see in the blue highlighted sections what happens with database values and in the yellow highlighted section you can see the simulator automatically builds the relationships between the CIs for you based on ServiceNow’s best practice (or whatever you have configured in your CMDB).
 You can see below how this tool was intended to be used, input actual values for a CI or set of CIs to insert, get a JSON payload you can push to the Identification and Reconciliation API to push the CIs up.

-When used with Cookdown Discovery, instead of entering specific machine values we use the Keys from the Create Discovery UI in SCOM (added with our management pack) which will be parsed by the Cookdown Discovery engine and replaced with the specific values for actual SCOM Objects - see the below examples
+When used with Cookdown Discovery, instead of entering specific machine values we use the Keys copied from the Create Discovery UI in SCOM (added with our management pack) which will be parsed by the Cookdown Discovery engine and replaced with the specific values for actual SCOM Objects - see the following examples